scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Introduction
 ============

-A major part of machine learning research typically involves a large number of computational experiments run with many different hyperparameter settings.
+A major part of machine learning research typically involves a significant number of computational experiments run with many different hyperparameter settings.
 This process holds many practical challenges, such as bookkeeping and maintaining reproducibility.
-To make matters worse, experiments are often run on diverse and heterogeneous environments, ranging from laptops to cloud computing nodes.
+To make matters worse, experiments often run on diverse and heterogeneous environments, ranging from laptops to cloud computing nodes.
 Due to deadline pressure and the inherently unpredictable nature of research, there is usually little incentive for researchers to build robust infrastructures.
-As a result, research code often evolves quickly and compromises important aspects like bookkeeping and reproducibility.
+As a result, research code often evolves quickly and compromises essential aspects like bookkeeping and reproducibility.

 Many tools exist for tackling different aspects of this process, including databases, version control systems, command-line interface generators, tools for automated hyperparameter optimization, spreadsheets, and so on.
-Few, however, integrate these aspects into a unified system, so each tool has to be learned and used separately, each incurring its own overhead.
+Few, however, integrate these aspects into a unified system, so each tool has to be learned and used separately, each incurring its overhead.
-Since there is no common basis to build a workflow, the tools people build will be tied to their particular setup.
+Since there is no common basis to build a workflow, the tools people create will be tied to their particular setup.
-This impedes sharing and collaboration on tools for important problems like optimizing hyperparameters, summarizing and analyzing results, rerunning experiments, distributing runs, etc..
+This impedes sharing and collaboration on tools for major problems like optimizing hyperparameters, summarizing and analyzing results, rerunning experiments, distributing runs, etc..

-Sacred aims to fill this gap by providing basic infrastructure for running computational experiments.
+Sacred aims to fill this gap by providing central infrastructure for running computational experiments.
 We hope that it will help researchers and foster the development of a rich collaborative ecosystem of shared tools.
 In the following, we briefly introduce Sacred and two supporting tools:
 *Labwatch* integrates a convenient unified interface to several automated hyperparameter optimizers, such as random search, RoBO, and SMAC.
 *Sacredboard* offers a web-based interface to view runs and organize results.

 Sacred